+Ender 3 vs Ender 3 Pro, which is better?
 The Ender 3D printing technology is currently benefitting every sector across the world.
-As experts, we have successfully identified a viable technique to help initiate various platforms that can promote as well as create awareness regarding the technology in the world.
-We are a leading service and product provider of 3D printing devices.
+Creality as an expert has successfully identified a viable technique to help initiate various platforms that can promote as well as create awareness regarding the technology in the world.
+They are a leading service and product provider of 3D printing devices.
 In this article, we take you through the basics of 3D printing, including the main differences between Ender 3 and Ender 3 Pro.

 Ender 3 is definitely one of the most prominent printers on the market.
 The device is just gaining traction as one of the best there is in the industry.
 It is affordable and easy to maintain.
 It also prints excellent photos.
 After a few years of production, the device was upgraded using the Meanwell power supply.
 It, therefore, can print more safely as well as stably.